tortellini-tools/action/.github/ISSUE_TEMPLATE/evaluation.md

 1. describes pros and cons of the tool.
 1. answers the following questions:
   1. Does the tool work based on a (list of) URL(s) or do you need a local copy?
-  1. Does the tool depend on installation of the software in order to do the analysis?
+  1. Does the tool depend on an existing installation of the software in order to do the analysis?
   1. Show example of the kind of feedback the tool returns about compliance
   1. Provide a list of (dependency file, software registry) combinations that the tool supports, e.g.:
     - requirements.txt - PyPI